Keras 3 API documentation / Models API / The Model class

 • show_trainable: Whether to show if a layer is trainable.
 Defaults to False.

 • layer_range: a list or tuple of 2 strings, which is the starting layer name and ending layer name (both inclusive) indicating the range of layers to be printed in summary.
-It also accepts regex patterns instead of exact name.
-In such case, start predicate will be the first element it matches to layer_range[0] and the end predicate will be the last element it matches to layer_range[1].
-By default None which considers all layers of model.
+It also accepts regex patterns instead of exact names.
+In this case, the start predicate will be the first element that matches layer_range[0] and the end predicate will be the last element that matches layer_range[1].
+By default None considers all layers of the model.

 Raises